ClinVar Miner

 Knight Diagnostic Laboratories, Oregon Health and Sciences University RCV001270110 SCV001448958 uncertain significance not provided 2019-04-04 criteria provided, single submitter clinical testing

-GeneDx RCV001270110 SCV002562400 uncertain significance not provided 2023-05-09 criteria provided, single submitter clinical testing In silico analysis supports that this missense variant has a deleterious effect on protein structure/function; Has not been previously published as pathogenic or benign to our knowledge; Not observed at significant frequency in large population cohorts (gnomAD)
+GeneDx RCV001270110 SCV002562400 uncertain significance not provided 2024-12-06 criteria provided, single submitter clinical testing In silico analysis supports that this missense variant has a deleterious effect on protein structure/function; Has not been previously published as pathogenic or benign to our knowledge

-Invitae RCV002530560 SCV003214371 uncertain significance Tietz syndrome; Waardenburg syndrome type 2A; Melanoma, cutaneous malignant, susceptibility to, 8 2023-12-15 criteria provided, single submitter clinical testing This sequence change replaces glutamic acid, which is acidic and polar, with lysine, which is basic and polar, at codon 226 of the MITF protein (p.Glu226Lys).
+Labcorp Genetics (formerly Invitae), Labcorp RCV002530560 SCV003214371 uncertain significance Tietz syndrome; Waardenburg syndrome type 2A; Melanoma, cutaneous malignant, susceptibility to, 8 2024-10-28 criteria provided, single submitter clinical testing This sequence change replaces glutamic acid, which is acidic and polar, with lysine, which is basic and polar, at codon 226 of the MITF protein (p.Glu226Lys).
 This variant is present in population databases (rs147682682, gnomAD 0.002%).
-This variant has not been reported in the literature in individuals affected with MITF-related conditions.
+This missense change has been observed in individual(s) with clinical features of Waardenburg syndrome (internal data).
 ClinVar contains an entry for this variant (Variation ID: 547533).
-Advanced modeling of protein sequence and biophysical properties (such as structural, functional, and spatial information, amino acid conservation, physicochemical variation, residue mobility, and thermodynamic stability) performed at Invitae indicates that this missense variant is expected to disrupt MITF protein function with a positive predictive value of 80%.
+Invitae Evidence Modeling of protein sequence and biophysical properties (such as structural, functional, and spatial information, amino acid conservation, physicochemical variation, residue mobility, and thermodynamic stability) indicates that this missense variant is expected to disrupt MITF protein function with a positive predictive value of 80%.
 In summary, the available evidence is currently insufficient to determine the role of this variant in disease.
 Therefore, it has been classified as a Variant of Uncertain Significance.

 The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
 Individuals should not change their health behavior solely on the basis of information contained on this website.
 Neither the University of Utah nor the National Institutes of Health independently verfies the submitted information.
 If you have questions about the information contained on this website, please see a health care professional.